 There are other hotel options while visiting Manuel Antonio but most are built on the hillside and require numerous flights of stairs and walking.
 San Bada Hotel is the hotel of choice by Caravan Tours while in the area, as it is built on level ground and is located just short distance from the park entrance.

-What kind of wildlife is in Manuel Antonio?
+What kind of wildlife is in Manuel Antonio Park?

-Manuel Antonio’s diversity of wildlife alone rivals many of the other larger parks.
+The diversity alone of Manual Antonio’s wildlife rivals many of the other larger parks.
 Manuel Antonio National Park is home to 109 different mammal species and 180 bird species including:

 - Brown-throated three-toed sloths